 However, young men’s attitudes towards gender equality remained difficult to shift.

-$1000 will fund one upstanding young adult in the community to take on this role for one year.
+$1000 can fund one upstanding young adult in the community to take on this role for one year.

 Special thanks to our sponsors and donors